 Why This Resume Is a Great Example

-Emphasize specialty-item sales and rating metrics.
-For pointers on resume length, see How Far Should a Resume Go.
+Use guest ratings and product knowledge metrics.
+Explore tips on resume length in How Far Back Should a Resume Go.

 Sushi Restaurant Waitress Resume Example